panphora/polystate/README.md

 ### Set/unset a class when clicking on an element

-These attributes make clicking on their element add/remove/toggle a class on an element.
+These attributes make clicking on their element add/remove/toggle a class on any element.

 * `data-click-to-add-class="className selector(optional)"`
   * Adds the `className` class to all elements that mtach `selector` (only when the current element is clicked)